Darktable, the open source alternative to Adobe Lightroom, is back with a new feature release — its first update of the year.

-As I’m not much of a “proper” photographer myself I can’t personally attest to this particular programmes possible proficiency.
+As I’m not much of a “pro” photographer myself so can’t attest to this particular programmes probable proficiency.

-But what I can tell you that Darktable has built up a very loyal and very vocal following within the free software community at large — and that is unlikely to be have happened based on nothing.
+But what I can tell you is that Darktable has built up a loyal, vocal following within the free software community at large — and that is unlikely to have happened without reason.

 So, if you fancy finding out what the fuss is all about you can download Darktable 3.0.1 from Github for Windows and macOS (as well as source code to build by hand for Linux).